Chatie/semver/README.md

 ## USAGE

-This module is a wrapper of the NPM module [semver](https://www.npmjs.com/package/semver), it provide some additional features:
+This module is a wrapper of the NPM module [semver](https://www.npmjs.com/package/semver), it provide following additional features:

 1. Two CLI utils that will identify whether this VERSION is for production(stable) or development(unstable):
     1. `semver-is-prod`